-RACING REGULATIONS AND RULES No. 564B Rule The M 'Shape (Surf) Circuit Longhaul

-.16 Burst hull or helmet loss If a boat should burst or deflate rapidly during a race for any reason, that driver must cease racing, remove the boat from the race course and continue to shore in a safe manner.
+RACING REGULATIONS AND RULES No. 564B Rule The M 'Shape (Surf) Circuit Longhaul .16 Burst hull or helmet loss If a boat should burst or deflate rapidly during a race for any reason, that driver must cease racing, remove the boat from the race course and continue to shore in a safe manner.
 If a Driver or Co-Driver loses his helmet, they must immediately stop racing; a red flag will be shown and the boat in question will be disqualified from the heat.
 Further penalties may be invoked if enquiries lead to a failure due to any error by the person incurring the loss.
 As per Surf.
 If a boat should burst or deflate rapidly during a race for any reason, that driver must cease racing, remove the boat from the race course and continue to shore in a safe manner or call for immediate assistance from the safety fleet.
 The boat in question will be disqualified from the race or leg.
 If a Driver or Co-Driver loses his helmet, they must immediately stop racing and remove the boat from the race course and continue to shore in a safe manner or go to a safety boat for assistance.
 The boat in question will be disqualified from the race or leg.
 Further penalties may be invoked if enquiries lead to a failure due to any error by the person incurring the loss. .17 Flags All flag signals except the green flag will conform to the UIM Rule 304.02.
-National authorities may have exceptions but must notify teams at Drivers Briefing and in the Advance Race Instructions.
-As per Surf, but no 'last lap' flag is used if not a circuit longhaul. .18 Flag acknow- ledgement All competitors must acknowledge all flag signals to the official giving the signal, unless stated in Drivers Briefing by the O.O.D.
-Failure may lead to the loss of 2 points at the discretion of the O.O.D.
-As per Surf.
-All competitors must acknowledge all flag signals to the official giving the signal, unless stated in Drivers Briefing by the O.O.D.
-Failure may lead to the loss of 2 points at the discretion of the OOD.
-As per Surf. .19 Race Starts As per Rule: 564C As per Rule: 564D On a restart the boats must go back to original starting grid positions of that heat as not everyone boat may have completed their equaliser laps.
+National authorities may have exceptions but must notify teams at Drivers Briefing and in the Advance Race Instructions. - As per Surf, but no 'last lap' flag is used if not a circuit longhaul. .18 Flag acknow- ledgement All competitors must acknowledge all flag signals to the official giving the signal, unless stated in Drivers Briefing by the O.O.D.
+Failure may lead to the loss of 2 points at the discretion of the O.O.D. acknowledge all flag signals to the official giving the signal, As per Surf. .19 Race Starts As per Rule: 564C As per Rule: 564D On a restart the boats must go back to original starting grid positions of that heat as not everyone boat may have completed their equaliser laps.
 As per Rule: 564E.02